 An indifferent start led to a low league position which was hampered by the inability to get a game on at the Globe because of the inclement weather.
 At one point we thought we were about to become the new home of the Ark, as it rained constantly for 40 days and for 40 nights.

-The side continued to pick up points away from home and following the turn of the year the side began to pick up real momentum and league positions, most notably at Llandudno in a Force 10 Gale off the Irish Sea.
+The side continued to pick up points away from home and following the turn of the year they began to pick up real momentum and league positions, most notably at Llandudno in a Force 10 Gale off the Irish Sea.
 Then in March COVID-19 reared its ugly head and with the curtailment of the season, we finished in 10th position but would have placed higher had we been able to play football.

 BUCKLEY TOWN 2020